JodisKripe/BYOVD/README.md

 - [X] wsftprm (wsftprm.sys)

 # To Do
-- [ ] Create IAT Parser to check for ZwTerminateProcess in kernel drivers
+- [X] Create IAT Parser to check for ZwTerminateProcess in kernel drivers
+- - [ ] Fix Formatting Issues
 - [X] Create function to handle to IOCTL_CODE blast based on process name

 # Testing Kernel Drivers